conjurer-rich/fast-flow-flywheel/pages/how-it-works/rotation-overview.md

 ## How it works

-The Inner Flywheel rotates through five connected practices that help organizations sense tensions, respond with intention, and continuously evolve team structures to unlock flow.
+The SARAA Loop rotates through five connected elements that help organizations sense tensions, respond with intention, and continuously evolve team structures to unlock flow.

 This isn’t a one-time loop, it’s a living cycle of discovery, action, and alignment.